 When it comes to describing the appeal of advertising and merchandise, writers may want to explore other words that convey the idea of appealing to human craving and covetousness.

-5 Responses to “Sexy”
+5 thoughts on “Sexy”

 In your piece on Sexy, you wrote: